The Democratic Backsliding Analysis Project

 The strategy to achieve the goal is to:

-3. Collaborate with other who are interested in a root cause analysis-based problem solving approach to difficult large-scale social problems, like backsliding and climate change.
+3. Collaborate with other who are interested in a root cause analysis-based problem solving approach to difficult large-scale social problems, like democratic backsliding and climate change.

 Project Status